jon restad Avatar

 thirty-two years in the future.

-And, in one thousand years the world shatters anyway
+In one thousand years the world shatters anyway.

 The opening and ending flash right now with pyrotechnic